jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 (4) If the trustee of a trust is a non-resident, a settlor of the trust who is a New Zealand resident is responsible for ensuring the performance of the obligations imposed on the trustee by this section.
 (5) The Commissioner may vary the requirements set out in subsection (2) for a trustee or class of trustees.
 (6) A variation under subsection (5) is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).
+(7) In this section,—
+  - **nil value distribution** is a non-cash distribution that is— (a) the provision of minor services to the beneficiary that are incidental to the activities of the trust:
+    (b) the making available of trust property for a beneficiary if the trust incurs no costs in making that property available to the beneficiary
+  - **nil value settlement** is a non-cash settlement made on a trust by a settlor that is incapable of being distributed by the trustee as a distribution to a beneficiary (for example, a person may provide services to a trust that are consumed by the trust and cannot be distributed to a beneficiary, or a person may choose not to charge interest on a loan to the trust, which is a transfer of value to the trust but is incapable of being distributed by the trustee)
+  - **non-cash distribution** is a distribution to the extent to which it is not a distribution of money
+  - **non-cash settlement** is a settlement to the extent to which it is not a settlement of money.

 ### 59BAB Commissioner may require trust information for period after 2013–14 income year
 (1) The Commissioner may require a trustee of a trust to provide, in the prescribed form and by the specified date, information that—